walliDprotocol/Celo-Demo-/README.md

 During the camp WalliD is developing the libs and the modal to connect users' wallets and verify digital IDs and Celo assets' ownership.

-- Add Celo RPC, ecossystem wallets and token standards to our aggregator to make them avaiable in verification configs (check our core-config repo)
+- Add Celo RPC, ecossystem wallets and token standards to our aggregator to make them avaiable in verification configs (check our [`core-config`](https://github.com/walliDprotocol/core-config) repo).
-- Create Libraries to support the integration of the verification Modal in clients' systems
+- Create Libraries to support the integration of the verification Modal in clients' systems.
-- Develop Frontend code of the Modal with default WalliD UI
+- Develop Frontend code of the Modal with default WalliD UI.

 ## How to test it

 >The demo website is currently using a default config created by WalliD team.
 You can create try different config parameters in this repo.

- 1. Launch demo website [here](https://wallid-demo-celo.herokuapp.com/) that simulates a dApp using WalliD verification tool;
+ 1. Launch demo website [here](https://wallid-demo-celo.herokuapp.com/) that simulates a dApp using WalliD verification tool.
  2. Click `WalliD connector`to launch WalliD verification Modal.
- 3. Select one of the data sources available
+ 3. Select one of the data sources available.
- 4. Complete the verification process for each data source selected
+ 4. Complete the verification process for each data source selected.